dallas-hall/learning-containers-and-orchestration/kubernetes/applications-developer/README.md

 #### NodePort

 * A **NodePort Service** makes an internal Pod accessible to external users by mapping a port on the Node to a port on the Pod.
 * How do external users access a k8s application externally through a browser?
-They will connect to the external Node IP and a the listening **NodePort Service** will forward the request to a Node's internal IP address by mapping a port on the Node to a port on a Pod.
-There are 3 ports involved here
+They will connect to the external Node IP and the listening **NodePort Service** will forward the request to a Node's internal IP address by mapping a port on the Node to a port on a Pod.
+There are 3 ports involved here, from the perspective of the NodePort Service
   1. the port running on the Pod, called the TargetPort
   1. the port running on the Service, called the Port
   1. the port running on the Node, called the NodePort, 30000-32767 default range